Harshit99-tiwari/Basic-python-programming/README.md

 # Basic-python-programming
-This is my first github repository
+This is my first git repository
 Author-Harshit nath tiwari